unt-libraries/keeper/README.md

 Current Podman versions do not support env files named anything but `.env`, even if specified in the compose file, so the values will need to be changed in your `.env` file.
-There are prod versions of yarn commands that will use the prod compose file and prod Django settings.
+There are prod versions of npm commands that will use the prod compose file and prod Django settings.

 Because the version of Podman-compose available to our production servers does not support the necessary networking options, we used a Makefile and the Podman pods system.
 That file can be reviewed